richardhapb/richardhapb/README.md

 👨🏽‍🔧👨🏽‍💻
 On a personal level, I enjoy a lot the sports and spend my time learning new things, reading books, and coding!

-I LOVE WORK ON NEOVIM AND IMPLEMENT NEW FEATURES FOR MY WORKFLOW.